-Once enrolled in degree status at Mason, students with fewer than 60 hours of transfer coursework (not including registration through the Consortium of Universities of the Washington Metropolitan Area or coursework completed through the Global Education Office) may take up to 8 hours of coursework at another institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent.
+Once enrolled in degree status at Mason, students with fewer than 60 hours of transfer coursework (not including registration through the Consortium of Universities of the Washington Metropolitan Area or coursework completed through the Global Education Office) may take up to 8 hours of coursework at another institution.
 Students with 60 or more hours of transfer coursework are not permitted to take additional coursework at another institution.
 A student may seek permission for additional hours beyond these limits for summer registration if his/her permanent residence is more than 50 miles from the George Mason University Fairfax campus.
 See AP.1.4.2 Permission to Study Elsewhere for additional information.

 In addition to the university cumulative GPA requirement of 2.00, CHSS students requesting course elsewhere permission must have a previous semester GPA of 2.00 or higher.

 In order to be considered for study through Mason Study Abroad, students must plan well in advance and receive prior, written permission from the dean.
 Students must also meet all of the following criteria:

 - Meet all eligibility requirements for their program as specified by Mason Study Abroad including course prerequisites and minimum GPA;

 - Must have a minimum cumulative GPA of 2.50 after prior semester grades post to record; and